dart-lang/native/pkgs/jnigen/README.md

 * _Inputs_: input can be Java source files (`source_path`), or compiled classes / JARs (`class_path`).
 Some maven / gradle based tooling is also provided to simplify obtaining dependencies.

 * _Outputs_: Output can be generated in package-structured (one file per class) or single file bindings.
-Target path to write C and Dart bindings needs to be specified.
+Target path to write Dart bindings needs to be specified.

 * _Classes_: Specify which classes or packages you need bindings for.
 Specifying a package includes all classes inside it recursively.

 Check out the [examples](jnigen/example/) to see some sample configurations.

-C code is always generated into a directory with it's own build configuration.
-It's built as a separate dynamic library.

-Lastly, [dart_only bindings](#pure-dart-bindings) mode is also available as a proof-of-concept.
-It does not need intermediate C bindings, only a dependency on the support library `package:jni`.

 ## Example
 It's possible to generate bindings for JAR libraries, or Java source files.